 For Distance Races: the total MINIMUM mileage shall be: eight (8) times the number of dogs for the six (6) dog maximum class; nine (9) times the number of dogs for the ten (10) dog maximum class and ten (10) times the number of dogs for the unlimited class.

-For Sprint Races -- Limited and Unlimited: the total MINIMUM mileage shall be equal to or greater than the class team size per heat in limited and not less than ten (10) miles in unlimited class.
+For Sprint Races -- Limited Classes: the MINIMUM mileage per heat shall be equal to than the class team size.
 In no event shall the mileage be less than four (4) miles per heat.
+Example: If a class is listed as six-dog, the mileage per heat must be at least 6 miles per heat; otherwise that race cannot be counted toward an SD degree.

-For Triathlon Races: the total mileage of heats may be used if each division meets class requirement mentioned in distance & sprint.
+For Stage Races: the total mileage of heats may be used if each division meets class requirement mentioned in distance & sprint.

 Each individual application for a degree must include: